exciteproject/EXmatcher/README.md

 ## Usage:
 At first, please edit "configfile.json" file to define SOLR and PSQl credential.
 After that, the code is ready to use.
-In the following, you can find that how "Cit-King" can be used:
+In the following, you can find that how "EXMATCHER" can be used:

 ```python
 from 1_fiitabels import fill_tables_for_refiddict_refid_match